e-chesoni/Adamantium/README.md

 5. Open a pull request.

 ## License
-This project is licensed under the [LICENSE NAME] - see the LICENSE file for details.
+This project is licensed under the MIT License